Costa Rica Pet Import Requirements

 Further, your veterinarian must certify that your pet is healthy enough to travel and is not from a region that is subject to rabies restrictions.
 The health certificate must clearly identify your pet.
 Depending on the country of origin, additional details and treatments must be listed.

-Within 14 days of entry, a licensed veterinarian must complete the pet health certificate for Costa Rica.
+Shortly prior to travel, a licensed veterinarian must complete the pet health certificate for Costa Rica.
 Either a bi-lingual certificate (Spanish being one of the languages) or an alternate copy translated into Spanish is also required.
-The certificate must be endorsed by the government agency responsible for the import and export of animals.

 Most countries, including Costa Rica, require that this certificate be endorsed by the government agency responsible for the import and export of animals in the country of origin.